 Water needs for the Project Site would be met using groundwater or water trucks; the Proposed Action would not require potable water or a water treatment system.
 The Project Site would not have permanent on-site sanitary facilities.
 During construction, portable chemical toilets would be used and groundwater or trucked-in water would be used for dust suppression.
-During operation, modules would be cleaned using trucked-in purified water, free of detergents and additives.
+During operation, portable chemical toilets would be used and modules would be cleaned using trucked-in purified water, free of detergents and additives.
 Module cleaning would occur two or fewer times a year.
+This activity may require a permit depending on whether a detergent is used and/or if there is an off-site discharge.
 During decommissioning, portable chemical toilets would be used by workers, and either groundwater or trucked-in water would be used for dust suppression.